 Best accommodation in Levanto

-There are so many things to do in the Cinque Terre, Italy.
+- There are so many things to do in Cinque Terre, Italy.
 See all of the best things to do in the Cinque Terre, from Get Your Guide here

-Where to stay in Cinque Terre?
-See my comprehensive guide on how to choose the best Cinque Terre village for you here
+- Traveling to the Cinque Terre?
+See my comprehensive guide on how to get to the Cinque Terre.

-If you’ve decided to stay in the beautiful village of Vernazza on Cinque Terre, see my detailed guide to this colorful UNESCO village here
+- If you’ve decided to stay in the beautiful village of Vernazza on Cinque Terre, see my detailed guide to this colorful UNESCO village here, and if you’re considering staying in lovely Manarola, read Magical Manarola: